Midfielder

-A midfielder is an outfield position in association football.
-Midfielders may play an exclusively right back role, breaking up attacks, and are in that case known as defensive midfielders.
+In association football, a midfielder takes an outfield position primarily in the middle of the pitch.
+Midfielders may play an exclusively defensive role, breaking up attacks, and are in that case known as defensive midfielders.
 As central midfielders often go across boundaries, with mobility and passing ability, they are often referred to as deep-lying midfielders, play-makers, box-to-box midfielders, or holding midfielders.
 There are also attacking midfielders with limited defensive assignments.

-The size of midfield units on a team and their assigned roles depend on what formation is used; the unit of these players on the pitch is commonly referred to as the midfield.
+The size of midfield units on a team and their assigned roles depend on which formation is used; the unit of these players on the pitch is commonly referred to as the midfield.
 Its name derives from the fact that midfield units typically make up the in-between units to the defensive units and forward units of a formation.

 Managers frequently assign one or more midfielders to disrupt the opposing team's attacks, while others may be tasked with creating goals, or have equal responsibilities between attack and defence.
 Midfielders are the players who typically travel the greatest distance during a match.
 Midfielders arguably have the most possession during a game, and thus they are some of the fittest players on the pitch.
-Midfielders are often assigned the task of assisting forwards to create scoring chances.
+Midfielders are often assigned the task of assisting forwards to create scoring opportunities.

 Central midfielder

-Central or centre midfielders are players whose role is divided mostly equally between attacking and defensive duties to control the play in and around the centre of the pitch.
+Central midfielders are players whose role is divided between attacking and defensive duties to control the play in and around the centre of the pitch.
 These players will try to pass the ball to the team's attacking midfielders and forwards and may also help their team's attacks by making runs into the opposition's penalty area and attempting shots on goal themselves.
 They also provide secondary support to attackers, both in and out of possession.

 When the opposing team has the ball, a central midfielder may drop back to protect the goal or move forward and press the opposition ball-carrier to recover the ball.
-A centre midfielder defending their goal will move in front of their centre-backs to block long shots by the opposition and possibly track opposition midfielders making runs towards the goal.
+A centre midfielder defending their goal will move in front of their centre-backs to block long shots by the opposition and track opposition midfielders making runs towards the goal.

 The 4–3–3 and 4–5–1 formations each use three central midfielders.
 The 4−4−2 formation may use two central midfielders, and in the 4–2–3–1 formation one of the two deeper midfielders may be a central midfielder.
-Prominent central midfielders are known for their ability of pacing the game when their team is in possession of the ball, by dictating the tempo of play from the centre of the pitch.
+Prominent central midfielders are known for their ability to pace the game when their team is in possession of the ball, by dictating the tempo of play from the centre of the pitch.